datazip-inc/olake/examples/README.md

 # Olake Examples

-This directory contains self-contained, end-to-end demo stacks for Olake.
+This directory contains self-contained, end-to-end demo stacks for OLake.
 Each example is a complete combination of source database, storage, catalog, and query engine that runs alongside the [base OLake stack](https://raw.githubusercontent.com/datazip-inc/olake-ui/refs/heads/master/docker-compose.yml).

 ## How it works